 The Board believes that all directors should have sound business judgment, personal and professional integrity, an ability to work as part of a team, willingness to commit the required time to serve as a Board member, business experience, and financial literacy.
-The Nominating & Governance Committee considers diversity along with other factors when reviewing director candidates.
+The Nominating & Governance Committee considers background and experience along with other factors when reviewing director candidates.